Texas Cyber Summit

 Call for Papers

-NOTE: This CFP will have three acceptance phases.
-This way if you get your talk submitted early.
-You wont have to wait until the end to be notified.
-Also, If you don’t make the first cut.
-Your talk will still be in the running for the next two, and as a bonus if we like it but feel it needs something, we will help you with some coaching and advice.
+The Texas Cyber Summit CFP has three acceptance phases.
+This way if you get your briefing submitted early, you wont have to wait until the end, or end up on the short list.
+Also, If you don’t make the first cut, your briefing will still be in the running for the next two rounds - and as a bonus if we like your briefing, but feel it needs something, we will help you with some coaching and advice.

 IF YOU WANT TO SUBMIT A PROPOSAL TO PRESENT, PLEASE NOTE:

 “Texas Cyber Summit does not accept product or vendor related pitches.